Level 2 students:

 This scholarship was established by the Alumni Association in honor of Sally Cooper, Class of ‘59.
 Sally taught at Charity Hospital School of Nursing for many years and, in 1980, became Director of the School of Nursing.
 She was the first Director who was also a Charity graduate.
 Sally led the school through the merger of Charity Hospital School of Nursing with Delgado Community College, creating the Charity School of Nursing of today.
 Sally is remembered for her leadership and dedication to the school, its students, faculty and staff.
 She was also an active member of our Alumni Association for many years.

 Sally retired in 1992, and the Cooper Scholarship was established by the Alumni Association so that she could enjoy our appreciation of all she did for Charity while she was alive.
-Sally passed away in 2012 and is still greatly missed by the many friends she made throughout the years at Charity School of Nursing.
+Sally passed away in 2012 and she is still greatly missed.